 What Can I Recycle?

 *Many plastic bags may be recycled at drop off locations.

 **May be composted in commercial compost collection programs offered curbside in Shorewood.
 Contact the city for more information.

 When you purchase new electronics, don't throw the old in your garbage.
 Most electronics contain lead, mercury, or other hazardous materials and should not be thrown in the trash.
 First, ask the retail store where you purchase your electronics if they will take the old electronics for free.
-If not, Hennepin County offers a drop off service at the Bloomington and Brooklyn Park drop off sites.
+If not, Hennepin County offers drop off facilities in Bloomington and Brooklyn Park.
 There might be fees involved for some items, so check their website for pricing.
 Find many drop off locations for electronics and other items on the EPA web site.
 Get more information and drop off options on our Household Hazardous Waste page.
 If you can't find where you should take a particular item, please call city hall, 952.960.7900 for assistance.